DoubleDeez/MDFramework/README.md

 ## Replication
 There are 2 methods of replication with this framework.
 RPCs (calling a function on a remote system) and field replication (copying the data of a variable from the server to clients).
+RPC functions are registered with the remote caller system automatically when the node is added to the scene.

 ### Network Ownership
 Only the server can set who has network ownership of a node.
 By default, all nodes except for `MDPlayer` player instances will have the server as their network owner.